 Why ask this?
 Although there is no true “right answer” here, you need an advisory practice that, at its core, wants to understand your goals, aspirations, risks, and fears before making any recommendations.
 This is often referred to as a “financial planning-centric” practice, as all decisions stem from a holistic understanding of your financial life.

 You want to steer clear of advisors that go straight into a discussion about their stellar stock market performance or their ability to “pick stocks and bonds.”
-The reality is that it is extremely difficult for anyone to beat the market consistently, so a slide deck showing how someone performed in 2009 doesn’t really tell you anything valuable.
+The reality is that it is extremely difficult for anyone to beat the market consistently.
+Due to this, a slide deck showing how someone performed in 2009 doesn’t really tell you anything valuable.

 We are big believers that the value-added of a great advisor is not to “beat the market,” but rather to be your household CFO.